-As an older woman approaching retirement, I found the keynote address by Professor Jayne Raisborough, from the School of Cultural Studies, a particularly poignant and challenging start to the day.
+As an older woman approaching retirement, I found the keynote address by Professor Jayne Raisborough, from the School of Cultural Studies and Humanities, a particularly poignant and challenging start to the day.
 Delivered in a delightfully accessible and engaging way, her nevertheless cogent critique of the gendered anti-ageing culture and the way in which feminism can be used as anti-dote, set the scene for what was to follow.
 It was difficult to choose which parallel paper sessions to attend afterwards, such was the breadth and range of gender research on offer.
-You can see the full range of abstracts here.

 After listening to some fascinating presentations in the Cultural Studies symposium, led by Professor Ruth Robbins, I returned to listen to my colleague, Dr Beccy Watson from the School of Sport discussing the rewards and challenges of co-editing her recent Palgrave Handbook of Feminism and Sport, Leisure and Physical Education.
 At 888 pages, including contributions from Beccy herself and other colleagues from the School of Sport, it is a significant addition to the advancement of gender scholarship in our field – as well as, of course, a good read to start my retirement.